lombokts/cli/README.md

-This is boilerplate creating by Lombok TS Community
+This is boilerplate creating by Lombok TS Community.

+#### How To Run This Boilerplate